What Are Conjunctions in Spanish? (With Examples)

 Don’t be afraid to use “o sea” in casual conversation—it’s like saying “I mean” or “like” in English.
 Native speakers use it constantly to soften statements or rephrase things.

-Essential Daily Conjunctions
+Essential Conjunctions

 Basic Connections: